YehiaLB/studyBites/README.md

 # courses
-Courses is a MOOC platform.
+Study Bites is a MOOC platform.
 Developed for CMPS 278's final project.